 When we first reviewed the Optoma HD142X’s predecessor, the HD141X, we commented on how even through years of innovation and change, the design of projectors has stayed relatively stagnant.
-Sure, you might find a rounded edge or a cool bulb mount here and there, but on the whole it’s rare to find any units – Optoma-made or otherwise – that stray very far from the tried and true designs of the past.
+Sure, you might find a rounded edge or a cool bulb mount here and there, but on the whole, it’s rare to find any units – Optoma-made or otherwise – that stray very far from the tried and true designs of the past.

-As much as I’d like to say that the HD142X is a projector that breaks the mold, unfortunately it’s the same old story here as it has been with every other projector we’ve reviewed this year.
+As much as I’d like to say that the HD142X is a projector that breaks the mold, unfortunately, it’s the same old story here as it has been with every other projector we’ve reviewed this year.
 Black-on-black color schemes, grated plastic on the front, and an overall boxy shape make this one of the least sexy projectors I’ve seen, saved only by its low-to-the-ground profile that might help it fit into tighter spaces where other larger projectors may have a hard time squeezing in.

 At 5.2lbs the HD142X is heavier than others, but also not nearly the heaviest projector we’ve tested either.
 If it came down to it you could mount this on your ceiling or back wall just fine, but at only 3.7 inches deep and less than a foot across, it would also fit stealthily into a custom coffee table without a fuss.

-The Optoma HD142X uses DMD-chip DLP technology to create its images at a maximum display resolution of 1920 x 1080 at a contrast ratio of 23,000:1, with the ability to show an image as large as 305.5″ across from corner to corner at a distance of 32 feet.
+Similar to the Optoma HD141X 3D projector, the Optoma HD142X uses DMD-chip DLP technology to create its images at a maximum display resolution of 1920 x 1080 at a contrast ratio of 23,000:1, with the ability to show an image as large as 305.5″ across from corner to corner at a distance of 32 feet.

-Although the hardcore projector junkies may not be happy with Optoma’s decision to cut down on the number available ports, personally I love that they’ve simplified things in order to save on costs.
-With only two HDMI 1.4/MHL ports, a USB power port, one audio out and a 3D-sync slot, the Optoma HD142X takes the title for the most streamlined projector we’ve tested to date when it comes to what it’s sporting on the back.
+Although the hardcore projector junkies may not be happy with Optoma’s decision to cut down on the number of available ports, personally I love that they’ve simplified things in order to save on costs.
+With only two HDMI 1.4/MHL ports, a USB power port, one audio out, and a 3D-sync slot, the Optoma HD142X takes the title for the most streamlined projector we’ve tested to date when it comes to what it’s sporting on the back.

 Brightness, contrast, and picture settings are all controlled from a single menu, while four-corner keystoning makes a reappearance as the primary method used to fit the image to your screen.
-Presets included options for Cinema, Gaming, sRGB, and Reference, each of which changed options such as the color temperature and the response times depending on what particular application you’re using or type of content you plan to watch.
+Presets included options for Cinema, Gaming, sRGB, and Reference, each of which changed options such as the color temperature and the response times depending on what particular application you’re using or the type of content you plan to watch.